-- 4.7.3.
+- 4.7.4.
+All Heads of Service have been tasked to review their outstanding debts and review processes for effective debt recovery. - 4.7.5.
 The aged debt over 6 years includes £69,000 in relation to Aylesford Newsprint.
-Our debt remains lodged with the Administrators pending the sale of the site. - 4.7.4.
+Our debt remains lodged with the Administrators pending the sale of the site. - 4.7.6.
 In according with the Constitution, irrecoverable debts not exceeding £1,500 can be written off with the authorisation of the Chief Financial Officer.
-The Chief Financial Officer, in consultation with the Leader of the Council, must authorise the write offs of debts over £1,500. - 4.7.5.
-As at 30th June 2021, the amounts written off were as follows:
+The Chief Financial Officer, in consultation with the Leader of the Council, must authorise the write offs of debts over £1,500.

+4.7.7.
+As at 30th September 2021, the amounts written off were as follows:

+Number of Invoices Written offs - Number of Written offs -

+£1,500 & under Invoices over £1,500

+0 £0 0 £0

+In the first two quarters of this financial year no amounts were written off due to a backlog in the Finance Team.
+Since 30th September, 47 invoices have been written off to the value of £27,199 to bring the write offs up to date.

-- 5. RESOURCE IMPLICATIONS
+5. RESOURCE IMPLICATIONS

-- 5.1.
+5.1.
 All revenue and Capital impacts have been discussed and highlighted in section 4.

-- 6. EQUALITIES ASSESSMENT6.1.
+6. EQUALITIES ASSESSMENT

+6.1.
 There are no equality implications anticipated as a result of this report.

-- CONSTITUTIONAL CONTEXT
+7. CONSTITUTIONAL CONTEXT

 7.1.
-Part 2, 4.4 and Part 3, Annexe 1 1(e) Delegated.
+Part 2, 4.4 and Part 3, Annexe 1 1(e) - Delegated.

-- 8. STATEMENT OF CONFIDENTIALITY
+8. STATEMENT OF CONFIDENTIALITY

-- 8.1.
+8.1.
 This report contains no confidential information or exempt information under the provisions of Schedule 12A of 1972 Act.

-- 9. BACKGROUND PAPERS
+9. BACKGROUND PAPERS

-- 9.1.
+9.1.
 None